ClaraOzwin/GettingandCleaningDataProject/CodeBook.md

 * subject_train.txt     : subject identifiers (1-30) for X_train.txt : a 7352x1 vector
 * subject_test.txt      : subject identifiers (1-30) for X_test.txt : a 2497x1 vector

 The zip file includes a README.txt which provides more detail about the data.
 This codebook describes just the portions used for this course project.

+The existing data are divided in a test and train set.
+The data in each set are distributed as observatsions of 561 measured variables for each subject (X_test.txt and X_train.txt); subject labels (subject_test.txt and subject.train.txt); and activity codes for the activities performed (y_test.txt and y_train.txt).
+To create one data set, I added the subjects and activity codes as columns to the X_test.txt and X_train.txt sets, respectively.
+I then merged the test and train sets into one data set of 10299 (7352+2497) rows x 561 columns.

+I replaced the original column names of V1, V2, ...
+V561, with the descriptive variable names from features.txt.
+I also added a column of descriptive activity names from activity_labels.txt.

-This image from David's Course Project FAQ (https://class.coursera.org/getdata-006/forum/thread?thread_id=43) shows how these files fit together:
+This image from David Hood in his David's Course Project FAQ (https://class.coursera.org/getdata-006/forum/thread?thread_id=43) shows how these files fit together.

 ![alt How the data files fit together](dataconfig.png)